jakublevy/chocopkgs/gprolog-msvc/README.md

-**Note:** This package installs a version compiled with MSVC.
+**NOTE:** This package installs a version compiled with MSVC.
 The version compiled with MinGW is available as a [gprolog-mingw](https://community.chocolatey.org/packages/gprolog-mingw) package.

 **NOTE:** The following text is for the most part an excerpt from [the official website](http://www.gprolog.org).